 For each of the three partner science priorities, a brief summary of DOI and other partner science interests, along with one or more potential science goals, follows.
-Appendix A of this memorandum presents science opportunities associated with these goals.
-These priorities, goals, and science opportunities will focus annual SE CASC funding opportunities in FY18 and 19.
+Appendix A of this memorandum presents additional background and science opportunities associated with these goals.
+These priorities, goals, and science opportunities will focus annual SE CASC funding opportunities.